Serj-Sxhx/Vaults/01 Projects/The ecosystem for self-directed, lifelong learners..md

 they are metaphorically attractive as a way of thinking about the future because Ecosystems both provide and require:

+capture the advantages of centralization and coordination produced by hierarchy while attempting to harness the advantages of more decentralized organizational structures.

  ### Diversity:

  Multiple providers that fulfil many roles, allowing for “structural stability” of the ecosystem